Accommodations

 Additional sleeping arrangements can include:

-2 foam fold-out beds for children
+full size futon in Writer’s Cottage, 2 foam fold-out beds for children,

 The “Writer’s Cottage”: Outdoorsy book-lovers find this separate outbuilding cozy, though primitive.
-It contains a large library of spiritual and art books, a picture window facing the woods, and a futon sofabed sleeping 1 or 2.
-The space can be musty from old book mold in warmer months, but a fan can clear the air.
-The window a/c or a space heater work well here for year-round use An outdoor adjacent closet has a composting toilet, but most come in the cabin for bathroom use.
+It contains a desk, a picture window facing the woods, and a futon sofabed sleeping 1 or 2.
+The space can be musty in warmer months, but a fan helps clear the air.
+The window a/c or a space heater help make it more comfortable on hot or cool days.
+An outdoor adjacent closet has a composting toilet, but most come in the cabin for bathroom use.

 Kitchen has electric stove/oven, microwave, refrigerator, dishwasher, coffee maker, toaster, and everything needed for food prep and serving.